The band plays on: Winfield set to kick off Walnut Valley Festival

 “The city of Winfield did a yeoman’s job of getting these grounds ready to go,” Larry Junker said.

-Two sisters living on opposite coasts of the United States decided to meet in the middle, at Winfield, for the bluegrass fstival.
+Two sisters living on opposite coasts of the United States decided to meet in the middle, at Winfield, for the bluegrass festival.

-“We’ve been over to stage four and we’ve seen how they had to reconstruct that entire building because it was just devastated it just couldn’t hold all that water they’ve done an amazing job,” Louisa Broadbent, of Mystic Conn. said.
+“We’ve been over to stage four and we’ve seen how they had to reconstruct that entire building because it was just devastated, it just couldn’t hold all that water,” said Louisa Broadbent, of Mystic Conn.
+“They’ve done an amazing job.”

 “Big thank you to all of them because this is a great festival and I’d be really sad if they had to cancel it because of flooding,” her sister, Susan Tom of Faifield Cali. echoed.